 Evaluation and Treatment

-Ingrown toenails, where the toenail begins to grow into the skin surrounding it, often begin as nothing but a nuisance.
-Unfortunately, they can lead to infection and pain if not properly treated.
+Ingrown toenails, where the toenail begins to grow into the skin surrounding it, are painful.
+Unfortunately, they often lead to infection if not properly treated.
 Infected ingrown toenails are especially dangerous if you have diabetes or vascular disease.
 If you are experiencing pain, redness or infection around the toenail, we offer same day appointments for evaluation and treatment.

 What Causes Ingrown Toenails?